 Section 3.
-The constitution, bylaws, rules and regulations originally adopted by said voluntary association shall be the constitution, bylaws, rules and regulations of the corporation hereby created, which shall have power from time to time to alter, modify and change the same; and the members of the executive committee of said association shall be the first trustees of the corporation hereby created, and continue to be such trustees until others are elected in their places as prescribed by said constitution and bylaws, and the several officers and committees of said association shall be the officers and committees of the corporation hereby created with the powers and duties prescribed by said constitution and bylaws, rules and regulations, until their successors shall be similarly duly elected and installed.
+The constitution, bylaws, rules and regulations originally adopted by said voluntary association shall be the constitution, bylaws, rules and regulations of the corporation hereby created, which shall have power from time to time to alter, modify and change the same; and the members of the executive committee of said association shall be the first trustees of the corporation hereby created, and continue to be such trustees until others are elected in their places as prescribed by said constitution and bylaws, and the several officers and committees of said association shall be the officers and committees of said association shall be the sources of the corporation hereby created with the powers and duties prescribed by said constitution and bylaws, rules and regulations, until their successors shall be similarly duly elected and installed.